 - The development, proliferation, or use of weapons of mass destruction; or

 - Any other matter bearing on U.S. national homeland security.

-The U.S. Government utilizes various forms of intelligence to improve and more fully understand the consequences of its national security decisions.
+The U.S. Government uses various forms of intelligence to improve and understand the consequences of its national security decisions.
 Intelligence can help inform military actions, decisions on policy, negotiations from an international perspective, and interactions with foreign countries and their leaders.
 Intelligence can also aid the efforts of homeland security providers and first responders.